Lori Loughlin, other parents charged again in college scheme

 It’s the second time prosecutors have added new charges for parents pleading not guilty in the case.
 In April, they added money laundering to the initial charges of fraud and conspiracy.

-Lawyers for Loughlin, who starred in the 1980s and ’90s sitcom “Full House,” and her husband, Mossimo Giannulli, did not immediately respond to the charges.
+Lawyers for Loughlin, who starred in the 1980s and ’90s sitcom “Full House,” and Giannulli did not immediately respond to the charges.
 The couple is accused of paying $500,000 to get their two daughters into USC as recruits on the crew team, even though neither participated in the sport.

 Loughlin and Giannulli have pleaded not guilty.